Eye Centers in Fort Myers, Florida

 Take your eye health seriously by scheduling regular eye exams with the experienced optometrists at Elmquist Eye Group in Fort Myers, Florida.
 Our eye centers care for anyone in your family, from children to seniors, in a comfortable and caring setting.

 Elmquist Eye Group has been serving Lee County and Southwest Florida for over two decades.
-E. Trevor Elmquist, DO is an outstanding board certified ophthalmologist who offers wide-ranging knowledge about diseases and other conditions that may affect your vision.
-Dr. Elmquist’s skilled associates, including Kate Wagner, OD, partner, Nina Burt, OD, and Sarah Eccles-Brown, MD, provide a complete range of eye care services
+Yasaira Rodriguez, MD is an outstanding board certified ophthalmologist who offers wide-ranging knowledge about diseases and other conditions that may affect your vision.
+Dr. Rodriguez’s skilled associates, including Kate Wagner, OD, partner, and Nina Burt, OD, provide a complete range of eye care services

 Caring for Your Eyes